bemayr/watoi/docs/database/ios.md

 - `ZETAG`, _varchar_: ❓
   - `w:306184;` is the value in one specific chat 🧐
 - `ZLASTMESSAGETEXT`, _varchar_: always `null` in my case ❓
-- `ZPARTNERNAME`, _varchar_: name of the contact as set in the app itself
+- `ZPARTNERNAME`, _varchar_: name of the contact as saved in the phone's contacts
 - `ZSAVEDINPUT`, _varchar_: *probably* the a pretyped message that was not sent, always `null` in my case 🧐

 ### `ZWAGROUPINFO`